luluwelborn/project-4/README.md

 ### Tech Used

-This project is built with react & firebase
+This project is built with react & firebase.

 ---